 In fact, the number of sleepy workers has grown so much and become so problematic that various states, including New Jersey, have enacted laws that allow someone who is sleep-deprived to legally be charged with reckless driving and other crimes such as vehicular homicide; the same sentences given to drunk drivers.
 The New Jersey law known as Maggie’s Law was put into action after a young woman named Maggie McDonald was struck by another driver who fell asleep at the wheel, killing her instantly.

 How can fragmented sleep be avoided?
 The best way to avoid fragmented sleep is to ensure that you are getting the proper amount of sleep each night.
 This may require a job change if shift-work is the cause of your fragmented sleep cycle, but it’s also important to be tested for any type of sleep disorders, such as sleep apnea.
 Sleep apnea can make sleeping at night much more complicated than it should be, and is also known to cause daytime sleepiness.
-Sleep apnea can only be diagnosed by a sleep physician though a sleep dentist, such as Dr. Roubal, can be consulted for proper sleep apnea treatment.
+Sleep apnea can only be diagnosed by a sleep physician though a sleep dentist can be consulted for proper sleep apnea treatment.
 Contact us today!